-- (i) An employee employed on an on-call or as required basis with no commitment from either party to on-going employment.
-This includes employees engaged for one-off situations.
-They do not have predetermined hours of work and work arrangements are made on an hourly, daily or weekly basis as the employer's needs arise; or - (ii) An employee employed in a position involving regular hours, fulltime or part-time, for a period of less than four weeks with no commitment from either party to on-going employment. - Shall mean those employees employed for a specified limited term, including for a specified project or to replace an employee who is on Parental Leave or long term sick/injury leave.
-In the case of staff on fixed term employment nothing in this Agreement shall be read to create an expectation of continued employment beyond the expiry of the staff member's fixed term. - Unless otherwise stated in this Agreement, shall mean continuous service with Massey University and the Wellington Polytechnic/Palmerston North College of Education.
+- Unless otherwise stated in this Agreement, shall mean continuous service with Massey University and the Wellington Polytechnic/Palmerston North College of Education.
 For the purposes of crediting previous service for general staff, recognition shall be given to relevant service with a New Zealand University provided that the period which elapses between any change of employment is not longer than one calendar month.
-Those employed prior to 6 October 1993 by Massey University shall retain their existing provisions regarding recognition of service. - An employee who occupies a position in the same or similar occupational classes as: Administrative and Clerical; Computer (Data Processing and Data Entry); Computer Consultants, Analysts, Programmers; Continuing Education Officers; Counsellors; General Services; Liaison Officers; Library staff; Nurses; Physical Recreation Officers and Fitness Instructors; Secretaries/ Typists; Technicians; Telephonists; Grounds; Printing. - Shall mean those employees employed primarily in University teaching and/or research.
+Those employed prior to 6 October 1993 by Massey University shall retain their existing provisions regarding recognition of service. - (f) General employee - An employee who occupies a position in the same or similar occupational classes as: Administrative and Clerical; Computer (Data Processing and Data Entry); Computer Consultants, Analysts, Programmers; Continuing Education Officers; Counsellors; General Services; Liaison Officers; Library staff; Nurses; Physical Recreation Officers and Fitness Instructors; Secretaries/ Typists; Technicians; Telephonists; Grounds; Printing. - (g) Academic employee - Shall mean those employees employed primarily in University teaching and/or research.
 Normally, academic employees will have one of the following job titles: Professor, Associate Professor, Senior Lecturer, Lecturer, Assistant Lecturer, Senior Research Officer, Research Officer, Junior Research Officer, Senior Tutor, Tutor, Senior English Language Teacher, English Language Teacher, Graduate Assistant, Practicing Veterinarian/Professional Clinician, Veterinary Intern/Veterinary Resident and Postdoctoral Fellow.
-This Agreement does not apply to Research Assistants, Teaching Fellows or Visiting Academic Staff. - An employee who is employed primarily as a professional practitioner in their field.
+This Agreement does not apply to Research Assistants, Teaching Fellows or Visiting Academic Staff. - (h) Practicing Veterinarian/ Professional Clinician - An employee who is employed primarily as a professional practitioner in their field.
 They may undertake teaching in addition to this primary role.
-These positions are categorised as Academic positions. - A Postdoctoral Fellow must hold a PhD or equivalent qualification.
+These positions are categorised as Academic positions. - (i) Postdoctoral Fellow - A Postdoctoral Fellow must hold a PhD or equivalent qualification.
 They will work on project/s requiring a significant degree of skill, initiative, independence and originality of thought, which creatively extends the bounds of knowledge.
 The employment of a Postdoctoral Fellow is fixed term because it is always dependent on research project funding streams.
-The fixed term of employment can be up to five years, dependent on the length of the research project and the availability of funding. - These training positions are categorised as academic positions and are fixed term to encourage the pursuit of specialisation within a clinical setting.
-In addition, interns and residents may pursue further academic/clinical qualifications during their fixed term employment and are provided experience and training in the academic and clinical environment. - Shall include any head of a campus, college, division, department, institute, school, section, centre or unit within Massey University.
+The fixed term of employment can be up to five years, dependent on the length of the research project and the availability of funding. - (j) Veterinary Intern/Veterinary Resident - These training positions are categorised as academic positions and are fixed term to encourage the pursuit of specialisation within a clinical setting.
+In addition, interns and residents may pursue further academic/clinical qualifications during their fixed term employment and are provided experience and training in the academic and clinical environment.